How Long Do Kitchen Appliances Last?

 If you’re unconcerned about looks and don’t have a combination washer-dryer unit or a stacked set, it’s totally fine to replace one at a time.
 However, if your washing machine starts acting up, it’s time for it to go.
 Here are some common signs:

-- Violent shaking or movement during a cycle
+- There is violent shaking or movement during a cycle

 Modern-day washing machines also have an energy-efficient option for those looking to save money in energy costs.